subtledoctor/Faiths_and_Powers/README.md

 Restrictions:
 - Alignment: Any good, or lawful neutral.
 - Multiclass: Fighter/Clerics, and Fighter/Mage/Clerics can all be Dawnbringers.

+**Doomguide of Kelemvor** (not available in IWDEE)

+DOOMGUIDE OF KELEMVOR: Kelemvor is the most recent god of death.
+He has proven to be quite different from Mykrul, the former god of death.
+In particular, while the latter encouraged the creation of undead monstrosities, Kelevmor charges his clergy to actively destroy undead, seeing their existance as an unnatural perversion of the order of life and death.
+As such, his clergy have become particularly talented undead slayers.

+Advantages:
+- Doomguides turn undead at 4 levels higher than a cleric of their level.
+- +4 to saves against death
+- At 7th level, the doomguide is protected as if with the Death Ward spell.
+- At 11th level, the doomguide is protected as if with the Negative Plane Protection spell.

+Restrictions:
+- Alignment: May not be evil or chaotic.
+- Multiclass: Cleric/Fighters, and Cleric/Mages can be Doomguides.

 **Hand of Torm**